 Contribution limits for a Roth 401(k) are the same as those for a regular 401(k).
 In 2021, you can contribute up to $19,500 to a Roth 401(k); this limit is increasing to $20,500 in 2022.
 If you are age 50 or older, you can contribute an additional $6,500 in either year.
 Compare these maximums to those for a Roth IRA: $6,000 per year in 2021 and 2022, with an extra $1,000 in catch-up contributions.
 There are fewer restrictions on eligibility for a Roth 401(k).

 If you work at a nonprofit or a school, you may have seen a Roth 403(b) in your company's retirement offerings.
 Just as a 403(b) works like a 401(k), a Roth 403(b) works like a Roth 401(k).
 So you can make your decisions just as you would if you had a Roth 401(k).

 Benefits of the Roth 401(k)

-Young people who are not yet established in their careers are also more likely to see their taxes rise in the future, which makes a Roth 401(k) or Roth IRA a great way to save on future taxes.
+Young people who have not yet established careers are also more likely to see their taxes rise in the future, which makes a Roth 401(k) or Roth IRA a great way to save on future taxes.
 But if you’re making a good amount of income now and expect your tax rate to drop significantly in retirement, a regular 401(k) may be the better bet.

 Drawbacks of the Roth 401(k)